github-craftwork/start-here/workshop/part1-hello-world.md

             NAME: Mary

-Committing this change will also trigger the action and you should see the output of your variable just fine in the action logs as `h``e``llo Mary`.
+Committing this change will also trigger the action and you should see the output of your variable just fine in the action logs as `hello Mary`.

 Now we will leverage existing environment variables to add your name name i.e. GITHUB_ACTOR.